 4. Going gator-spotting on the Bayou

 If you yearn for some nature and are keen to get out of the city for the day, this is the trip for you.
 We arranged transfers from our hotel and spent the day touring the Bayou swaps in an Airboat (one of those big ones with the fan on the back), spotting so many alligators!
 And they are not afraid of getting too close either… louisianaswamp.com

 5. Partying (with our own motorcade)

-Ok, not everyone who visits New Orleans will get the chance to experience the sheer spectacle that is a big, fat New Orleans wedding – but if you notice a huuuuge celebration going on while you’re there (and it isn’t Mardi Gras)- chances are, that’s what it is.
+Ok, not everyone who visits New Orleans will get the chance to experience the sheer spectacle that is a big, fat New Orleans wedding.
+But if you do notice a huge street-party celebration going on while you’re there (and it isn’t Mardi Gras)- chances are, that’s what it is.

 The welcome party might start, like ours did, with drinks on the porch of a family friend or neighbour’s house (read: MASSIVE MANSION).

-If you’re out drinking in the French Quarter later on, you might be interrupted by a huge celebratory motorcade for the Bride & Groom – something only those born in New Orleans are entitled to.
+If you’re out drinking in the French Quarter later on, you might be interrupted by a huge celebratory motorcade for the Bride & Groom.
+This is something only those born in New Orleans are entitled to.

 And even the next day, the celebrations won’t stop.
 It’s likely that the local members’ club will be overrun with still-celebrating friends and family!

 The moral of the story: epic wedding invitations aside, 48 hours is nowhere near enough time to spend in New Orleans.
 Make sure you stay for longer, and party hard! 🙂